Every Moment Has Its Time

 A Voice Meant To Be Heard Can’t Be Silenced

 Even though Truth Unique was the product of an outspoken mother and fearless father, she was arguably the shyest amongst all human beings.
 The twenty-five-year-old African American woman had no problem interacting with those she knew well; she was a ball of energy, whose presence left everyone feeling that much better.
-But put her in a room filled with unfamiliar faces, and she’d only speak when spoken to, and with this, her response would be as brief as possible.
+But put her in a room filled with unfamiliar faces and she’d only speak when spoken to, and with this, her response would be as brief as possible.
 Her parents tried everything to help her break free of this shell, but their efforts only made her more confident in the presence of those she knew well.

-In a popular downtown Detroit coffee shop Truth and her best friend, twenty-five-year-old Kelly King, was sitting in their favorite booth and enjoying their break from work, as well as one another’s company.
+In a popular downtown Detroit coffee shop, Truth and her best friend, twenty-five-year-old Kelly King, were sitting in their favorite booth and enjoying their break from work, as well as one another’s company.
 They were both nurses at Children’s Hospital, which was something they were incredibly proud of sharing with others.
 Friends, since forever, there wasn’t anything they didn’t know about each other, because they told each other everything.

 “So T’, what are you writing?”
 Kelly chirped.
 The six-foot, hundred, and seventy-five-pound beauty wore no make-up and proudly rocked a huge well-groomed Afro.
 She wore purple scrubs and a pair of comfortable-looking walking shoes.